 What Is Front Running?

 In short, front running trading means that an investor buys or sells a security (a stock, bond, etc.) based on advance, non-public knowledge or information that they believe will affect its stock price.
-That information is not yet public, giving the trader or investor an advantage over other traders, and the market at large.
+Because the information is not widely available, it gives the trader or investor an advantage over other traders and the market at large.

-But it’s easy to see how front running earned its moniker, too.
-Traders, making moves based on inside or non-public knowledge, are getting out ahead of a price movement — they’re running out in front of that movement, in a very literal sense.
+Based on this definition of front running, it’s easy to see how the practice — though illegal — earned its moniker.
+Traders, making moves based on privately held information, are getting out ahead of a price movement — they’re running out in front of the price change, in a very literal sense.

 Recommended: Everything You Need to Know About Insider Trading